jkim3743/machine-learning-challenge/README.md

 ### Preprocess the Data

-* Preprocess the raw dataset prior to fitting the model.
+* Preprocess the dataset prior to fitting the model.
 * Perform feature selection and remove unnecessary features.
-The dataset includes 50 columns-- how many will be sufficient for a healthy model?
 * Use `MinMaxScaler` to scale the numerical data.
 * Separate the data into training and testing data.

 ### Tune Model Parameters

 * Use `GridSearch` to tune model parameters.
 * Tune and compare at least two different classifiers.
-Three is recommended.

-### Evaluate Model Performance
+### Reporting

-Compare the performance of your tuned classifiers to determine the best-performing model.
+* Create a README that reports a comparison of each model's performance as well as a summary about your findings and any assumptions you can make based on your model (is your model good enough to predict new exoplanets?
+Why or why not?
+What would make your model be better at predicting new exoplanets?).

 - - -